- Legal Articles

 Stage II: Service of Summons

-If the defendant resides outside the country, the summons will be served through diplomatic channels, including Ministry of Foreign Affairs and UAE Embassy in the country of Defendant.
-It can also be through electronic means.
+If the defendant resides outside the country and cannot be notified through means of technology, the summons will be served through diplomatic channels, including the Ministry of Foreign Affairs and the UAE Embassy in the country of Defendant.

 Stage III: Hearing